top of page

 2. Continuing Education and Training

-Continuing education is a must for therapists, and the good news is that you can deduct expenses for courses, workshops, and certifications that help you grow professionally.
-As a therapist, maintaining and expanding your skills is crucial, and the IRS allows you to write off costs that enhance your practice.
+Continuing education is a must for clinicians, and the good news is that you can deduct expenses for courses, workshops, and certifications that help you grow professionally.
+As a licensed professional, maintaining and expanding your skills is crucial, and the IRS allows you to write off costs that enhance your practice.
 However, coursework to obtain a new trade does not qualify as deductible, so make sure your educational pursuits relate directly to your practice.

 3. Marketing and Advertising

-Whether you’re listing your services on Psychology Today, running Google Ads, or printing business cards, these expenses are deductible.
+Whether you’re listing your services on a professional listing website, running Google Ads, or printing business cards, these expenses are deductible.
 Even professional headshots and social media expenses (if related to your business) qualify.

 4. Professional Liability and General Business Insurance

 Protecting your practice with insurance is not only wise but deductible.
 This includes malpractice insurance, general liability, and any additional policies that safeguard your practice or protect against legal claims.
-Insurance is a crucial part of a financially sound practice, especially as it mitigates risks associated with the counseling profession.
+Insurance is a crucial part of a financially sound business.

 5. Software and Practice Management Tools

-Additional Software: Many therapists use apps or software for other parts of their practice management, like teletherapy platforms or bookkeeping software, which also qualify as deductible business expenses.
+• Additional Software: Many clinicians use apps or software for other parts of their practice management, like meeting platforms or bookkeeping software, which also qualify as deductible business expenses.

 6. Supervision, Professional Consultations, and Memberships

-Professional Memberships: Memberships in professional organizations like the American Counseling Association or local therapist networks can be written off as well.
+• Professional Memberships: Memberships in professional organizations or local networks can be written off as well.
 These memberships not only offer valuable networking and education but also help establish credibility in the field.

 7. Self-Employed Health Insurance